Buffer Island

 Buffer Island is a mostly ice-covered island lying west of the Wordie Ice Shelf, 9 nmi northwest of Mount Balfour, Fallières Coast.
 The feature was photographed from aircraft by the Ronne Antarctic Research Expedition in 1947.
-Following survey by the Falklands Islands Dependencies Survey in 1958 it was named "Buffer Ice Rise" by the UK Antarctic Place-names Committee (UK-APC) because it obstructed the northwestward flow of the ice shelf in this vicinity.
+Following survey by the Falkland Islands Dependencies Survey in 1958 it was named "Buffer Ice Rise" by the UK Antarctic Place-names Committee (UK-APC) because it obstructed the northwestward flow of the ice shelf in this vicinity.
 The UK-APC amended the name to Buffer Island following a general eastward recession of the Wordie Ice Front in about 1999, which disclosed the feature to be an island.